qwenballard/sneakerapp/README.md

 - [ ] Vote on favorite Sneakers
 - [ ] Graphs to show breakdown of sneaker wishlist (D3)
 - [ ] Show average sale price of sneaker

+Things to Fix:
+- Login: Error if someone enters incorrect password or email
+- Loading of pages... shouldn't say their are no sneakers unless there actually are none